gdsc-kwasu/blog/articles/a-recap-of-harmattan-semester.md

 ---
-title: Brief Recap On The Activities of First Semester 2021/2022 Academic session.
+title: Brief recap On the activities of the last semester
 author: Aliyyah Kalejaiye
 date: 06-05-2022
-cover_image: tech-writing.png
+cover_image: blog-cover.png
 excerpt: >
   This article is a summary of the just concluded semester at GDSC KWASU.
 tags: